The Remote Desktop Commander Suite (v. 4.9) Includes:

 - Available Disk Space: Between 1 and 15GBs free minimum, depending on configuration (see below)

 Installing Remote Desktop Commander Suite with a Local SQL Server Express Instance requires 13 GBs of free disk space (for both SQL Server Express install and database creation).
-If you elect to use a remote installation of SQL Server elsewhere on your network, this extra disk space is not required.
+If you elect to use a remote installation of SQL Server elsewhere on your network, or use Azure SQL, this extra disk space is not required.
 Our setup program will prompt you at the outset regarding whether or not you need to use a local SQL Server Express instance, OR if you plan to use an existing remote SQL Server instance elsewhere.

 If you do not yet have the .NET 4.0 Framework (Full) installed yet on your system, an additional 850MBs to 2GBs of free disk space will be required.